Count Andrew Ciechanowiecki

-Andrew Stanislaus (Andrzej Stanisław) Ciechanowiecki (28 September 1924 – 2 November 2015) was a Polish-British nobleman, diplomat, and art historian.
+Andrew Stanislaus Ciechanowiecki, Count Ciechanowiecki (28 September 1924 – 2 November 2015) was a British Polish-born nobleman, diplomat, and art historian.
 He was considered an authority on French baroque sculpture in the second half of the 20th century.

-His wartime and immediate post-war activities remain unclear.
-A lack of clarity also applies to the origins of Ciechanowiecki's restored title of "Count".

-Biography

-Early life to 1945
+Early life

-Andrew Ciechanowiecki was born in Warsaw in 1924, the only child of Jerzy Stanisław Ciechanowiecki, a Polish diplomat, and Matilda, "Tilly", née Countess Osiecimska-Hutten-Czapska, a prominent figure in the élite social circles of pre-war Warsaw.
-On his father's side, he came from an impoverished Masovian noble and senatorial family, established in Belarus, and who had recently lost their landed estates as a result of the Treaty of Riga (1921).
+Andrzej Stanislaw Ciechanowiecki was born in Warsaw in 1924, the only child of Andrzej Ciechanowiecki, a Polish diplomat, and Matilda "Tilly" Maria, Countess Osiecimska-Hutten-Czapska, a prominent figure in the elite social circles of pre-war Warsaw.
+On his father's side, he came from an impoverished Masovian szlachta noble and senatorial family, established in Belarus, and who had recently lost their landed estates as a result of the Treaty of Riga in 1921.
 He had spent his early childhood in Budapest, where his father died at the early age of 37 while working at the Polish embassy, obliging the family to return to Warsaw.
 There he attended the Mikołaj Rey Primary School followed by the Stefan Batory Gimnazjum & Liceum.
 The household came to be dominated by his widowed mother and maternal grandmother and their social connections.